Home Courses Politics and International Relations BA (Hons) Politics and Philosophy & Ethics

 Political Theology

-This modules asks how theological and religious concepts shape our understanding of a range of political ideas.
+This module asks how theological and religious concepts shape our understanding of a range of political ideas.
 Does this mean that Western society is fundamentally religious?
 Or do theological and religious ideas take on new meaning in secular or post-secular society?
 We will look at these issue from a variety of theological, sociological and philosophical perspectives.

 Philosophy and the Future